transcom/mymove-docs/docs/backend/guides/use-optimistic-locking.md

 # How To Use Optimistic Locking (With E-Tags)

+ETags (or entity tags) are an HTTP response header.
+An ETag is an identifier for a specific version of a resource.
+It lets caches be more efficient and save bandwidth, as a web server does not need to resend a full response if the content was not changed.
+Additionally, etags help to prevent simultaneous updates of a resource from overwriting each other.
+See references below for further information and related ADRs on why ETags are used on this project.

+ETags are used in conjunction with the If-Match conditional HTTP request header.
+For GET and HEAD methods, the server will return the requested resource only if it matches one of the listed ETags.
+For PUT and other non-safe methods, it will only upload the resource in this case.

 *Note: you'll probably want to use this on `PUT` or `PATCH` endpoints only.*

 ## Leaning on the query builder